rishabhv12/Portfolio/README.md

 - Custom navbar for mobile devices (Hamburger menu)

-For the email service I have used EmailJs as it can send Email Directly From JavaScript and there's no need for a server. rocket Supports all width sizes including macbooks as well!
+For the email service I have used EmailJs as it can send Email Directly From JavaScript and there's no need for a server.

-rocket Mobile device support with various screen widths including iPads which comes with a Hamburger menu on top!

 ![alt text](https://github.com/rishabhv12/Portfolio/blob/main/assets/portfolio.png?raw=true)